discopy/discopy/README.md

 The documentation is built automatically from the source code using [sphinx](https://www.sphinx-doc.org/en/master/).
-If you've made any changes to the documentation, or if you're adding new features that need documentation, you should try to build it locally:
+If you need to build it locally, just run:

 ```shell
 (cd docs && (make clean; make html))